Nanoscale laser flash measurements of diffuson transport in amorphous Ge and Si: Abstract

 \section{Abstract}

-Thermal properties of amorphous materials have attracted significant attention due to their technological importance in electronic devices.
-Additionally, the disorder induced breakdown of the phonon gas model makes vibrational transport in amorphous materials a topic of fundamental interest.
+The thermal properties of amorphous materials have attracted significant attention due to their technological importance in electronic devices.
+Additionally, the disorder-induced breakdown of the phonon gas model makes vibrational transport in amorphous materials a topic of fundamental interest.
 In the past few decades, theoretical concepts such as propagons, diffusons, and locons have emerged to describe different types of vibrational modes in disordered solids.
 But experiments can struggle to accurately determine which types of vibrational states carry the majority of the heat.
-In the present study, we describe a new experimental method for characterizing vibrational transport in nanoscale amorphous layers.
-We use nanoscale laser flash measurements (front/back time-domain thermoreflectance) to investigate thermal transport mechanisms in amorphous Ge and amorphous Si thin-films.
+In the present study, we use nanoscale laser flash measurements (front/back time-domain thermoreflectance) to investigate thermal transport mechanisms in amorphous Ge and amorphous Si thin-films.
 We observe a nearly linear relationship between the amorphous film's thermal resistance and the film's thickness.
 The slope of the film's thermal resistance vs. thickness corresponds to a thickness-independent thermal conductivity of 0.4 and 0.6 W/(m-K) for a-Ge and a-Si, respectively.
 This result reveals that the majority of heat currents in amorphous Si and Ge thin films prepared via RF sputtering at room temperature are carried by diffusons and/or propagons with mean free paths less than a few nanometers.